 Adapt to whatever changes may come your way.

 If yours is one of the small businesses that made it out of the first few months of the pandemic alive, then you must continue to act with prudence and a sense of urgency.
-Experts warn that the pandemic and the recession are far from over — we have ways to go before we can go back to normal, and the road to recovery will be rough and long.
+Experts warn that the pandemic and the recession are far from over — we have ways to go before we can return to normal, and the road to recovery will be rough and long.
 But if you believe in yourself and remember how you got your business off the ground despite the odds, your business may have a fighting chance of surviving this crisis.